-I'm a nineteen-year-old female.
+I'm a 19 year old female.
 I had my right ovary removed (oophorectomy) three years ago due to a very large ovarian cyst.
 I was assured by my gynecologist that I'm still capable of bearing children but wasn't informed thoroughly of all of the pros and cons in regards to this type of operation (e.g., can the estrogen loss have any negative physical affects?).
 If you could shed some light on this matter, it would be greatly appreciated.
 Thanks.

 There are pros and cons to every surgical procedure.
 Three years ago, before your surgery, some people weighed the pros and cons to decide if the oophorectomy was the best option for you.
 It sounds like you weren't too involved in this decision, or maybe things weren't explained in a clear, understandable way.
 For your peace of mind, the people who decided to operate might have considered some potential benefits, such as a lower risk of ovarian cancer and its associated pain and discomfort, etc. A con might have included the general risks of any surgical procedure, among others.
 Ultimately, they decided to operate.